Written by Divinity Nutra, Updated on April 12, 2022

 - Always use a raw, unfiltered ACV for the skin.
 If not, make sure you go through the ingredients to avoid any allergies or infections from the added preservatives.

-- If you are using ACV to treat skin infections, let it be only the mild ones.
+- If you are using ACV to treat skin or yeast infections, let it be only the mild ones.
 Report severe dysfunctions to a certified dermatologist.

 - Keep the application time low.
 ACV is highly acidic, so it will readily react with your skin.
 Do not leave it on for too long lest it shows side effects.